FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Numerical Experiments

-We next test long-term prediction on a slider–crank mechanism (Fig.~\ref{fig:slider_crank}).
-The system is simulated for 45 s (4500 steps), with 1500 steps used for training and the remainder for testing.
+\updatedText{Next, FNODE's performance is evaluated on a constrained slider-crank mechanism (Figure~\ref{fig:slider_crank}) under both frictionless and frictional conditions.
 The mechanism consists of three rigid bodies with a slider connected to a spring and damper, forming a constrained three-body problem.
-The generalized coordinates are $q=(x_1, y_1, \theta_1, x_2, y_2, \theta_2, x_3, y_3, \theta_3)$. \begin{enumerate} \item A crank (body 1) with mass $m_1=1$ kg and moment of inertia $I_1=0.1 \text{ kg} \cdot \text{m}^2$ is connected to the ground by a revolute joint.
+The generalized coordinates are $q=(x_1, y_1, \theta_1, x_2, y_2, \theta_2, x_3, y_3, \theta_3)$; see \ref{sec:slider-crank-mechanism} for details.
+The mechanism is defined by the following three bodies:}

+\begin{enumerate} \item A crank (body 1) with mass $m_1=1$ kg and moment of inertia $I_1=0.1 \text{ kg} \cdot \text{m}^2$ is connected to the ground by a revolute joint.
 Its length is $l=2$ m. \item A connecting rod (body 2) with mass $m_2=1$ kg and moment of inertia $I_2=0.1 \text{ kg} \cdot \text{m}^2$ is attached to the crank via a revolute joint.
 Its length is $r=1$ m. \item A slider (body 3) with mass $m_3=1$ kg and moment of inertia $I_3=0.1 \text{ kg} \cdot \text{m}^2$ is joined to the connecting rod by a revolute joint.
-It is also connected to a fixed wall via a spring with a torsional constant of $k=1$ N/m. \end{enumerate} FNODE learns a mapping from the full 18-dimensional state space $(q,\dot{q})$ to accelerations $\ddot{q}$.
+It is also connected to a fixed wall via a spring with a torsional constant of $k=1$ Nm/rad.
+There is friction between the slider and the ground, which is modeled as Coulomb friction with a coefficient of $\mu$. \end{enumerate}

+\updatedText{FNODE learns a mapping from the full 18-dimensional state space $(q,\dot{q})$ to accelerations $\ddot{q}$.
 Since the mechanism has only one DOF, the dynamics can be represented compactly with the minimal coordinates $(\theta_1,\dot{\theta}_1)$, with all other states dependent.
-The model hyperparameters are summarized in Table~\ref{tab:hyper_sc}.
+Following the coordinate-partitioning approach \cite{Wehage82}, once FNODE produces the acceleration of the crank, numerical integration is used to compute the orientation and the angular velocity of the crank, while the kinematic constraint equations are used to recover the dependent generalized coordinates.
+The model hyperparameters are summarized in Table~\ref{tab:hyper_sc}.}